RakipInitiative/ModelRepository/README.md

   * create a few example CPM/DRM combination as fskx models ... in progress

 #### 31/08
+  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation) ... in progress
+    * CPMs insert author list ...
+DONE
+    * CPMonly versions? remove unnecessary input/output parameters ...
+REJECTED
+    * DRMs insert author list ...
+DONE
+    * adapting DRM module versions with explanation ... in progress
+    * RRM insert author list
+  * test CPMs on server as soon as CPM is ready to be tested ... in progress
+  * implement Maartens comments ... in progress
     * table for quantile results as an optional visualisation
       * insert title (CPM/DRM/MS)
       * transform probabilities into percentage values with 1 decimal
     * random CPM/DRM combination (for every MC iteration, may need to restructure code)